GLOBAL MEDIA AND COMMUNICATION - 2024/5

 apply relevant theories and concepts from global media and communications to analyze and evaluate contemporary case studies in mediated societies; 3) that they can communicate and present evidence, information and research in confident ways to diverse audiences

-Vlog: The second assignment is a vlog which students will prepare and submit on Surrey Learn using Panopto.
+Vlog: In this vlog students will prepare and submit a video production on Surrey Learn using Panopto.
 Put simply – a vlog – is like a blog – but is done on video.
 Each student’s vlog built on a set topic chosen from a range of provided topics, tells a powerful, compelling story where the vlog is a student’s own, individual creative endeavour.
 The vlog must show evidence of module content – theories, concepts, frameworks and cases – being used and applied.
 The topics provided may be a new development in media and communications, particular global dimensions to a media topics, or a significant emergent new case study.
 Students will undertake research and compile a video presentation using evidence-based arguments, and ensuring that complex issues are communicated in a way that is accessible.
 Making presentations time limited means students must distil key information.
 Feedback can be sought at various stages of this process.

 Formative assessment and feedback

-Both assignments are linked to formative submissions in the period before summative submissions.
-These optional but highly encouraged formative submissions will allow students the opportunity to get informal feedback on their work in preparation for summative assignments.
-These formative opportunities are associated with seminar activities and sessions preparing students for the summative assignments.
+The vlog is linked to formative submission of a plan.
+An ungraded vlog production plan of 500 words to be submitted halfway through the semester.
+This will present detailed plans for the summative assessment and benefit from feedback.
+Whilst ungraded, this submission is highly encouraged.
+Formative submissions will allow students the opportunity to get informal feedback on their work in preparation for summative assignments.
+Such an opportunity is also going to arise with seminar activities and sessions preparing students for the summative assignments.
 In addition, weekly teaching and learning embeds activities which build in numerous moments of formative feedback which are explicitly linked to summative assignment preparation.

 Module aims